-For the additional certification of conformity with RFNBO (or Recycled Carbon Fuels, see below), the criteria2 mentioned below must be met:
+For the additional certification of conformity with RFNBO, the criteria mentioned below must be met:

 - a.
 Renewable Hydrogen produced by the electrolysis of water or aqueous solutions (e.g., chloralkali electrolysis) with the use of renewable electricity from non-biological sources. - b.
 Criteria for additionality: For fuel production facilities that come into operation after 01.01.2028, the commissioning date of the renewable electricity plant shall not be more than 36 months prior to the start of fuel production.
 Furthermore, financial support for the RE plant is not allowed (after repowering).
 Support for land and for grid connection or support that does not constitute net support (i.e., if repaid) is allowed.